Stile Antico Youth Consort

 - details of your previous choral and vocal experience

-- an indication of whether you would be happy singing one-to-a-part (and if you would like to)
+- an indication of your sight-reading ability and whether you would be happy singing one-to-a-part (and if you would like to)

 - details of at least one referee (e.g. singing teacher, choir director or school music teacher)